Skip to content

 The construction process of manufactured homes in factories are green even if the company doesn’t mean to be (thankfully most do).

-By mass producing the homes, there is a reduction in waste.
+By mass producing the homes there is a reduction in waste.
 Greenhouse gases are lower because the supplies are purchased and transported in large quantities.
 The equipment and tools used are in a roofed facility with regular maintenance which means a longer life span.

-The material handling equipment in most factories is powered by propane or compressed natural gas, leading to a reduction of emissions compared to gas or diesel.
+The material handling equipment in most factories are powered by propane or compressed natural gas, leading to a reduction of emissions compared to gas or diesel.
 The cutting and assembly of the materials is optimized to save every inch.

 Practically the entire process is environmentally friendly!